ChrisWiegman/kana/README.md

 - [Docker Desktop](https://www.docker.com)

-Note: Docker Desktop should be either version 4.14.0 or later or below 4.13.0 due to a change in Docker 4.13.0 that broke many tools by trying to move the docker.sock file.
-See [the 4.14.0 changelog](https://docs.docker.com/desktop/release-notes/#4140) for more details.
+Note: Docker Desktop 4.19 or greater is required due to updates in the core Docker library this is built around

 ## Linux

 - [Docker Engine](https://docs.docker.com/engine/install/)

+Note: Docker Engine 23 or greater is required due to updates in the core Docker library this is built around

 # Installing Kana